younelan/RetroBrowserGames/Kong/donkeykong.md

     *   Dragging up or down a ladder initiates climbing.
     *   A quick upward flick will trigger a jump.

+### Player Movement Rules

+*   **Jump Height:** The player can jump approximately their own height.
+Jumps are designed to allow traversal across the current platform, not to reach platforms directly above.
+*   **Mid-Air Jumps:** The player cannot perform multiple jumps while in the air.
+A jump can only be initiated when the player is on a platform.
+*   **Platform Collision:** Upon landing, the player will always remain on the platform they jumped from or landed on, without falling through.
+*   **Ladder Movement:** The player can move both up and down ladders.
+Movement on ladders is restricted to vertical motion.

 ### Platforms and Ladders

 *   **Platforms:** These are the main surfaces for movement.
 They will be implemented as line segments and can be either perfectly horizontal or diagonal, faithfully recreating the original game's level design.